 Jumping jacks look simple enough, but they actually require a fair amount of coordination, making them great for your brain.
 In this way, they also improve balance and rhythm.

 Exercises that quickly elevate your heart rate and involve many muscle groups work well for HIIT workouts because they can be strung together quickly for a challenging workout with limited rest.
-Interspersing jumping jacks in a HIIT workout is a great way to push your body to keep working at a high intensity, and push through the feeling of breathlessness.
+Interspersing jumping jacks in a HIIT workout is a great way to push your body to keep working at a high intensity and push through the feeling of breathlessness.

-Jumping jacks require only your body, meaning you can perform them anywhere without needing to step in a gym or buy a bunch of fitness equipment for your home gym.
+Jumping jacks require only your body, meaning you can perform them anywhere without needing to step in a gym or buy a bunch of

 Let’s face it: It’s hard to do jumping jacks without smiling by the end.
-Maybe it’s the nostalgic memories of playground fun, or maybe it’s the rush of endorphins that comes from heart-pumping, total-body exercise, but you’re nearly guaranteed to get a boost in mood with a vigorous bout of jumping jacks.
+Maybe it’s the nostalgic memories of playground fun, or maybe it’s the rush of endorphins that comes from heart-pumping, total-body exercise, but you’re nearly guaranteed to experience a boost in your mood with a vigorous bout of jumping jacks.